autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/unit-testing.md

 ```

 This automatically links the test with the default main function provided by `gtest`.
-The code under test is usually in a different CMake target (`${PROJECT_NAME}` in the example) and its shared object for linking need to be added.
+The code under test is usually in a different CMake target (`${PROJECT_NAME}` in the example) and its shared object for linking needs to be added.

 To register a new `gtest` item, wrap the test code with the macro `TEST ()`.
 `TEST ()` is a predefined macro that helps generate the final test code,